How To Deal With An Overly Critical Spouse So Your Relationship Doesn’t Implode

 Critical people are critical for a reason.

-Typically, they were ‘criticized’ as a child by someone who was in authority over them and they have internalized it as rejection — a deep, emotional hurt for a child — and as an adult, they adopted the critical role as a defense for their ego.
+Typically, they were "criticized" as a child by someone who was in authority over them.
+They have internalized it as rejection — a deep, emotional hurt for a child — and as an adult, they adopted the critical role as a defense for their ego.

 Critical people tend to have low self-worth and easily feel undervalued by others.
 So, what may seem like a small thing for them to criticize allows them to feel superior to you.